-Unfortunately diabetics are more prone towards common dental problems such as gum disease and tooth decay.
+Unfortunately, diabetics are more prone towards common dental problems such as gum disease and tooth decay.
 Poorly controlled glucose levels can affect not only your body but also your teeth and gums.
-If you cannot keep your blood sugar levels under control you’re at risk of having additional glucose in your saliva, allowing bacteria in the mouth to feed on this energy source.
+If you cannot keep your blood sugar levels under control, you’re at risk of having additional glucose in your saliva, allowing bacteria in the mouth to feed on this energy source.
 These bacteria can cause gum disease and tooth decay.
-The problem can be exacerbated by a lack of saliva caused by a condition called dry mouth.
-In addition diabetics are more likely to have canker sores, oral thrush and other fungal infections.
+The problem is exacerbated by a lack of saliva produced by a condition called a dry mouth.
+In addition, diabetics are more likely to have canker sores, oral thrush, and other fungal infections.

 DIABETES AND GUM DISEASE

 The additional glucose in your mouth will enable bacteria to thrive; these bacteria irritate the gums, causing infection and inflammation as the body tries to fight back.
 Unfortunately, diabetics find it harder to heal as the condition can lead to the blood vessels narrowing, making it more difficult for essential nutrients to be transported to the diseased gums.
 Unhealthy gums will bleed, allowing bacteria in your mouth to get into your bloodstream.
 It’s thought the presence of these bacteria in the body makes it more difficult to control blood sugar levels, exacerbating the situation.

 Diabetes increases the likelihood of the mouth being more acidic, as bacteria thriving on the excess glucose will produce acids as a by-product, softening and weakening the tooth enamel, and increasing its susceptibility towards tooth decay.
 The higher your blood sugar levels, the greater the risk of dental decay and cavities forming.

 DIABETES AND DRY MOUTH (Xerostomia)